vanessasun64/NameEveryNumber/_posts/2020-01-03-working-on-REU-applications.md

-I worked on applications for summer research, which are suuuuper hard for me because I’ve dealt with so much failure in the past 1.5 yrs including taking a class (multivariable calc) four times and almost taking a semester off from school.
+I worked on applications for summer research, which are extremely hard for me because I’ve dealt with so much failure in the past 1.5 yrs including taking a class (multivariable calc) four times and almost taking a semester off from school.